karlvr/empire-state/packages/react/README.md

 ## Solution

 With `empire-state-react` you create one or more _controllers_ to contain state in a component, or at the root of a _tree_ of components that use that state.
-Using the _controller_ you can get and set _parts_ of its state, with re-renders limited to components that use the part of the state that has changed (using `useSnapshot`).
+Using the _controller_ you can get and set _parts_ of its state, with re-renders limited to components that use the part of the state that has changed (using `useControllerValue`).

-The `useSnapshot` hook works a little like React’s `useState`, except instead of creating a state value that’s local to the component, it always reflects and updates the value in the controller, where that controller has possibly been created in the current component or passed as `props` from a parent component.
+The `useControllerValue` hook provides access to a value from the controller, and a function to change that value.
+When the value changes your component will re-render.

 ## Example